Conduct a Skills Audit Based On These 8 Reasons

 Enrol Employees In A Upskilling Or Reskilling Program

-Conduct a training needs analysis to create a customized learning path for the employee so they can fill in their skills gaps.
+Conduct a training needs analysis to create a customised learning path for the employee so they can fill in their skills gaps.
 This may include a reskilling program if they’re changing roles or require training that replaces or updates their current knowledge of a topic.

 Other employees may require upskilling.
 This training doesn’t necessarily replace outdated knowledge but instead expands on their knowledge or skills.